 Canada Post Review Task Force

 The task force was established on May 5, 2016, to gather information on Canada Post services and identify options for the delivery of quality and sustainable services for Canadians.
-The task force’s discussion paper provides a starting point for consultations with Canadians that will be conducted throughout the fall by the House of Commons Standing Committee on Government Operations and Estimates.
-The paper is one of many sources that will be used to shape the future of Canada Post.
+The task force’s discussion paper provided a starting point for consultations with Canadians conducted by the House of Commons Standing Committee on Government Operations and Estimates.

 Task force timelines